schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 (flip-flop_multi)=
 ## Multi-objective optimization of a simple linear separation problem

-To optimize the flip-flop process, in addition to the feed duration, the delay at which the flow direction is reversed needs to be optimized, as well as the delay at which the next feed injection occurs on the other end of the column is injected need to be determined.
+To optimize the flip-flop process, three variables need to be determined: the feed duration, the delay after which the flow direction is reversed, and the delay before the next injection is made at the opposite end of the column.
 The problem is summarized in {numref}`flip-flop_simple_linear_auto-cycle_moo-pc_overview`.

 ```{code-cell} ipython3